-Practice A school must show the following to become an IB World School offering the PYP Flace Practice Implemen- tation is in progress 1.
-The school's published statements of mission and philosophy align with those of the IB. \checkmark 2.
-The governing body, administrative and pedagogical leadership and staff demonstrate understanding of IB philosophy.
-4 3.
-The school community demonstrates an understanding of, and commitment to, the programmes(s). \checkmark a.
-The values of the Primary Years Programme as indicated in the curriculum documents have an explicit impact on the decision making and functioning of the school. ~ b.
-The school as a community of learners is committed to a collaborative approach to curriculum development. \checkmark c.
-The school is committed to a constructivist, inquiry- based approach to teaching and learning that promotes inquiry and the development of critical- thinking skills. √ d.
-The school is committed to the Primary Years Programme as the framework for all planning, teaching and learning across the curriculum. ¥ e.
-The school demonstrates a commitment to transdisciplinary learning. ~ 4.
-The school develops and promotes international- mindedness and all attributes of the IB learner profile across the school community. ~ 5.
-The school promotes responsible action within and beyond the school community. \checkmark 6.
-The school promotes open communication based on understanding and respect. ✓
+Prac ust show ng to IB World ring the ogramme In place Planning is in progress 1.
+The school's published statements of mission and philosophy align with those of the IB. √ 2.
+The governing body, administrative and pedagogical leadership and staff demonstrate understanding of IB philosophy. ✓ 3.
+The school community demonstrates an understanding of, and commitment to, the programmes(s). ✓ 4.
+The school develops and promotes international-mindedness and all attributes of the IB learner profile across the school community. ✓ 5.
+The school promotes responsible action within and beyond the school community. ✓ 6.
+The school promotes open communication based on understanding and respect. √ 7.
+The school places importance on language learning, including mother tongue, host country language and other languages. ✓ 8.

-7. The school places importance on language learning, including mother tongues, host country language and other languages. ~ a.
-The school makes provision for students to learn a language, in addition to the language of instruction, at least from the age of seven.
-Schools with two languages of instruction are not required to offer an additional language.
-1 b.
-The school supports mother tongue and host country language learning. ✓ 8.
 The school participates in the IB world community. ✓ 9.
-The school supports access for students to the IB programme(s) and philosophy. ~ a.
-The school implements the Primary Years Programme as an inclusive programme for all students. \checkmark
+The school supports access for students to the IB programme(s) and philosophy. ✓ a.
+The school provides for the full Diploma Programme and requires some of its student body to attempt the full diploma and not only individual subject courses. ✓ b.
+The school promotes access to the diploma and subject courses for all students who can benefit from the educational experience they provide.
+1 c.
+The school has strategies in place to encourage students to attempt the full diploma. √